yatara21/Reyada-DevOps-Intern-Final-Project/README.md

 # Reyada-DevOps-Intern-Final-Project
-final project documentation of reyada internship
+this repo shows the final project for Reyada devops intern